 - Meetings with both parties must be held to clarify what has occurred.

 - If the meetings form the basis for a reprimand or other reaction, this must be put in writing.

 - Minutes of the meetings should be recorded: the background for the meeting, what was discussed, and which measures the parties agreed on.
 The minutes must be signed by all parties to ensure that the parties are familiar with the contents.

 - It is important to have a follow-up discussion with the person who has reported harassment to clarify whether the measures have helped to stop the harassment.

 “The relationship is the most important thing, not the act itself.
 It is not the hand on the thigh that is the problem, but who it is and what the relationship is like.
-It may be anything from pleasant to extremely threatening.” – Hannah Helseth, doctoral research fellow
+It may be anything from pleasant to extremely threatening.” – Hannah Helseth, sociologist